-How do I use SQL Server Query Notifications from Linux and UNIX?
+How do I use SQL Server query notifications from Linux and UNIX?

 Query notifications, introduced in SQL Server 2005, allow an application to request a notification from SQL Server when the underlying data of a query changes.
 Query notifications reduce round-trips to the database.
 Database round-trips can be particularly expensive for applications that fetch multiple result sets.
 For example, a web page with multiple drop-down boxes where each drop-down box is populated by running a database query.